Johnxinlei/PHBS_MLF_Project/README.md

 ## 5.Conclusion and Possible Improvements
 5.1 Conclusion

 We use LR, SVM and decision tree models to make predictions.
-The accuracy of the model prediction is as follows:
+The accuracy of the model prediction before hyperparameter tuning is as follows:

 |     MODEL   | ACCURACY |
 |-------------| ---------- |